Frequently Asked Questions

 - Dealing with Inappropriate Behaviour

 Utrecht University annually monitors the number of women among professors, senior lecturers, assistant professors, PhD candidates and first-year students.
-The most up-to-date numbers can be found in the Annual Review 2019-2020.
+The most up-to-date numbers can be found in the EDI Annual Review 2021.

 Students or employees who are dealing with inappropriate behaviour, such as sexual harassment, aggression, violence, discrimination, racism or bullying, can contact the Confidential Advisor for advice and support.